 Where: From Hovander Homestead Park outside Ferndale to Squalicum Harbor.

 Course description: Riders take the handoff from the canoeists at Hovander Homestead Park and head into Ferndale and loop behind Haggen.
-Riders will then take to the back roads and trails to cross Smith and Slater roads, cut through some Bellingham International Airport property and follow Marine Drive to Squalicum Creek Park.
-The course then will follow old railroad tracks to Roeder Avenue and take riders down to Squalicum Harbor.
-Along the way, there will be multiple off-road features, including barricades to climb over, bridges to cross and other obstacles to challenge riders on the relatively flat course.
+Riders then take to the back roads and trails to cross Smith and Slater roads, cut through some Bellingham International Airport property and follow Marine Drive to Squalicum Creek Park.
+The course then heads to Roeder Avenue and takes riders down to Squalicum Harbor.
+Along the way there will be multiple off-road features, including barricades to climb over, bridges to cross, and other obstacles to challenge riders on the relatively flat course.

-Timing chip: The mountain biker receives the timing chip from the canoeist, swipes the chip to record the finish time for the canoe leg, rides to Squalicum Harbor and passes the chip to the kayaker.
+Timing chip: The cross-country biker receives the timing chip from the canoeists, swipes the chip to record the finish time for the canoe leg, rides to Squalicum Harbor and passes the chip to the kayaker.
 The kayaker will swipe the chip to record the finish time for the leg.

 With some of the course on roads, there are sure to be some roads that cross the race course.
 Watch for competitors and follow instructions from police and volunteers to maximize safety for everyone.